 Points of interest and Catholic lore

 The temple precinct in Jerusalem was built on a mountain.
-It comprised the temple itself and several courtyards surrounded by a very high wall.
+It comprised the temple itself and several courtyards surrounded by a high wall.
 This is the parapet referred to in this text.

 Exploring the Word

-Do you have the courage, like Jesus, to become sons and daughters of God?
+Do you, like Jesus, have the courage to become sons and daughters of God?

 How do you overcome temptation when it arises?